-A social worker can be a valuable part of your care team because they can actually help you assemble your team.
-They can also give you a hand with navigating your health insurance coverage and get you disability, home care, nursing facility placement, hospice, or other resources you may need.
+A social worker can be a valuable part of your care team because they can help you assemble the team itself.
+They can also give you a hand with navigating your health insurance coverage and get you disability payments, home care, nursing facility placement, hospice, or other resources.

-Your social worker is also a good person to talk to about how Parkinson’s has affected your life and the lives of your loved ones.
-They can recommend healthy ways to cope with the many emotions that come with being sick and needing care.
+Your social worker is also a good person to talk with about how Parkinson’s has affected your life and the lives of your loved ones.
+They can recommend healthy ways to cope with the many emotions that come with living with Parkinson’s and needing care.

 Psychiatrists focus on treating mental health.
-It’s common for people to experience anxiety or depression along with Parkinson’s.
+It’s common for people to experience anxiety or depression along with Parkinson’s, as well as side effects of Parkinson’s medications.
 A psychiatrist can recommend medications, if needed, and teach you healthy ways to cope with your feelings.

 Dietitians help with nutrition, weight gain, and weight loss.
-They can advise you in putting together a balanced diet to meet your needs.
-During later stages, when you have trouble swallowing, they can recommend foods that are easier for you to eat.
+They can advise you on putting together a balanced diet to meet your needs.
+During later stages, if you develop trouble swallowing, they can recommend foods that are easier for you to eat.